-Plan's rates loaded by 10%.
+Plan's rate loaded by 10%.
 (See Table 4).

-8. Disability Incidence rates based upon the 2005-2009 actual experience of the

-TRS DB Plan, in accordance with Table 5.
-Post-disability mortality in accordance with the RP-2000 Disabled Retiree Mortality Table.
+8. Disability Incidence rates based upon the 2005-2009 actual experience of the TRS accordance with the RP-2000 Disabled Retiree Mortality Table.
 15% of disabilities are assumed to result from occupational causes.

+DB Plan, in accordance with Table 5.
+Post-disability mortality in members and 75% of female members are assumed to be married.